justinyuchi/Derivative_Pricing_and_Computational_Finance_Methods/Monte_Carlo_Simulation_and_Variance_Estimation/README.md

 ### Monte Carlo Estimation
 The goal is to determine the expected value of `max(N^3 - K, 0)` , where:
 - `N` is a normal random variable with a mean of one and standard deviation of three.
-- `K` is a given positive constant.
+- `K` is any given positive constant.

 The expression for the expectation is: